jopeo/jopeo.github.io/about.md

 ---
-title: Battle Anki
+title: About Battle Anki
-name: Home
+name: About
 layout: template
 filename: index
 ---